belzecue/eldskald_3d-toon-resources/README.md

 - GDQuest's [Godot Shaders](https://github.com/GDQuest/godot-shaders) for the flames, outlines, and possibly more.
 - Miziziziz's [water](https://youtu.be/PLCGL3RW548), adapted from [Harry Alisavakis's](https://halisavakis.com/category/blog-posts/my-take-on-shaders/) Unity tutorials.

 Other than code, I took some textures as well.
-Some are noise textures for the MIT shaders above available on their source codes, others are CC0 normal maps freely available on [3dtextures.me](https://3dtextures.me/), like the water normal map on assets/water/Water_001_NORM.jpg.
+Some are noise textures for the MIT shaders above available on their source codes, others are CC0 normal maps freely available on [3dtextures.me](https://3dtextures.me/), like the water normal map on assets/water/Water_001_NORM.jpg and everything at assets/textures is from [cc0textures.com](https://cc0textures.com/).